epics-base/exampleJava/src/services/helloWorld/HELLOWORLD_README.txt

 SETUP
 -----
-1. Visit your version of common/script/pvCommon_setup.bash and edit for your environment.
-2. Visit your version of exampleJava/src/helloWorld/helloWorld_setup.bash and edit for your environment.
+Visit your version of exampleJava/src/helloWorld/helloWorld_setup.bash and edit for your environment.

 EXECUTION
 ---------